 - Ride right at sunset: A sunset ride is great for seeing animals.
 Many of the animals start moving around a little more as the sun starts to go down.
 This time of day strikes a nice balance between active animals and enough daylight for good visibility.

 - Ride late at night: Even though the darkness can limit your overall visibility, nighttime is one of my favorite times to ride Kilimanjaro Safaris.
+It’s worth noting that nighttime rides are only available with special tours, which makes it even more exciting.
 Many areas of the preserve are partially lit, so it’s not like you’re going to be totally blind.
 This is often the best time to see more activity from the lions and other somewhat nocturnal species.

 - Don’t avoid the rain: With Kilimanjaro Safaris, rain is usually your friend.
 Most of the animals love the rain and become far more active when it’s raining.
 So don’t avoid Animal Kingdom just because it’s raining.
 The Safaris’ trucks have large roofs, so don’t worry too much about getting wet.
 If you want to stay totally dry and comfortable, simply come equipped with some good rain gear.
 (Click to see some of our rain gear recommendations)